Article by John Tribbia

 The Key Insight: Same Model, Different Experience

 The trick is surprisingly intuitive.
-Even when everyone is on the same AI model, not everyone gets the same quality of experience.
+Even when every user is on the same AI model, not everyone gets the same quality of experience.

 Think about it.
 A software engineer mostly asks the AI to write code.
 A novelist uses it for creative writing.
 A student uses it for math homework.
 And AI models aren’t equally good at everything.
 They might be excellent at coding but mediocre at creative writing.

 This is the variation I exploit.
-Instead of comparing “before the upgrade” to “after the upgrade” (which is hopelessly muddled by everything else that changed), I compare users within the same model version who happen to get different quality levels because of what they use the AI for.
+Instead of comparing “before the upgrade” to “after the upgrade” (which is still valuable, but can be muddled by everything else that changed), I compare users within the same model version who happen to get different quality levels because of what they use the AI for.

 I built a synthetic dataset that simulates a Gemini-style AI assistant: 100,000 users, three model versions rolled out over six months, about 1.65 million weekly records total.